willief/Rewards_plotting/README.md

   */10 * * * * /bin/bash $HOME/resources.sh >> $HOME/resources.log 2>&1
   ```
   This job will take a snapshot of your node/nodes resources and rewards balance every 10 minutes.
 The data will be appended to `resources.log`.
-- To change this interval or data destination, ppen the crontab for editing:
+- To change this interval or data destination, open the crontab for editing:
   ```bash
   crontab -e